Nice try, Brian, but you get your own show, and you can go say that.

 It is an image.

-And right now they're looking at everything through only one lens, and that's political.
+And right now, they're looking at everything through only one lens, and that's political.

 And that lens is how do we defeat Bush?

-They hate him and they want him out of office.
+They hate him, and they want him out of office.

 They don't like him there.

-They want their pals in power, and nothing else matters, and they will deal with all the messes they create later.
+And they will deal with all the messes they create later.

-And that's the problem, because they think their ways of uh dealing with the messes that they create are superior to anybody else's, and all they do is compound the problems.
+And that's the problem, because they think their ways of dealing with the messes that they create are superior to anybody else's, and all they do is compound the problems.

 When you first ran for president, you talked about the importance of accountability.

-I think if I might decipher that through the Washington code, is that what you're asking?
+I think if I might decipher that through the Washington Code, is that what you're asking?

 One, wage war in two different theaters of this war on terror.